pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 In DM, simplified procedures of incremental data replication can be described as follows:

-1. The relay unit is used as a slave of the upstream MySQL to fetch the binlog that is persisted in the local storage as the relay log.
+1. The relay unit is used as a secondary of the upstream MySQL to fetch the binlog that is persisted in the local storage as the relay log.

 2. The binlog replication unit (sync) reads the local relay log to obtain the binlog event.